hoangduytran/blender-manual/manual/editors/graph_editor/channels/introduction.rst

    The Action editor showing sliders.

-On channel headers, you can have another column with number fields or sliders, allowing you to change the value on the current keyframes, or to add new keyframes.
-See :ref:`graph-view-menu` for how to show these sliders.
+If you enable :menuselection:`View --> Show Sliders`, the region will show a value slider next to each channel.
+Changing such a slider will change the value of the curve at the current frame, creating a keyframe if one doesn't already exist.